safe-global/safe-apps-sdk/guides/drain-safe-app/01-introduction.md

 # What are we building?

 This tutorial will build a Safe App that enables us to migrate all the assets from a Safe to any other different wallets in a single transaction.
+This tutorial doesn't include NFTs, but this is a great thing to do on your own.
 In addition, you will learn about smart contract wallets, multi-signature transaction flow, and batched transactions.

 The tutorial contains several sections: